e2-projects/my-portfolio/README.md

 * Node.js
 * Angular CLI
 * Firestore
-* Karma
+* Jest

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` or `jest` to start unit tests

 ---

-&copy; Edvardas Jusius, 2021
+&copy; Edvardas Jusius, 2022